 These meals are nutritionally based on 50% carbs, 25% protein and 25% fat.

-These meals are available in two portion sizes of 1,200 and 1,600 calories per day.
+The Traditional Low-Fat meal plans come in two portion sizes of 1,200 and 1,600 calories per day.

 Our traditional menu contains poultry, seafood and vegetarian dishes.
 There's no red meat.